KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ## Confined Spaces
 <!-- How does the legislation for cs in Canada look like? -->
 <!-- TODO: Declutter, does not look good for opener -->
-As defined by the Canadian department of justice, inside the **Occupational Health and Safety Regulations**, short *OHS* a Confined Space (CS) is met by the following criteria @departmentofjusticecanada_2022_sor86304 (11.01):
+As defined by the Canadian department of justice, inside the **Occupational Health and Safety Regulations**, short *OHS* a confined space is met by the following criteria @departmentofjusticecanada_2022_sor86304 (11.01):

 A space that...